CFBCWorks/Independence40SKN/_items/SKN40Book38.md

 title: "Pregnant These Past 20 Years"

-shortdesc: "An exploration of resilience and freedom on the island of St. Kitts and Nevis through poetic prose”.
+shortdesc: "An exploration of resilience and freedom on the island of St. Kitts and Nevis through poetic prose."

 categories: [ Poetry ]